aiplanethub/5-week_Data_Science_Bootcamp/week-3/171-Day 7: Logistic Regression Intuition and Practice (Optional).md

-* There’s no need to go into the depth of how we obtained this formula right now.
+* There's no need to go into the depth of how we obtained this formula right now.

 ### Sigmoid Function (Logistic Function/ Logit)

-* Take linear regression function and put it into the Sigmoid function
+* Take the linear regression function and put it into the Sigmoid function
 * Sigmoid function outputs probability between 0 and 1